BRTNetwork/brt-lib/APPLICATIONS.md

 - **[XRP Faucets for Testnet and Devnet](https://xrpl.org/xrp-testnet-faucet.html)**

   Get some test funds for development on the test network.
-The faucet uses `ripple-lib`.
+The faucet uses `brt-lib`.

 ## Code samples and libraries